iotaledger/bee/CONTRIBUTING.md

       into two or more PRs
     + A new feature can only be implemented if it has an accompanying accepted RFC and an associated tracking issue, which the PR has to reference.
-    + A bug fix can only be merged if there is an accompanying issue raising it.i
+    + A bug fix can only be merged if there is an accompanying issue raising it.
 + All code should be well tested
     + what constitutes “well tested” is at the descretion of the author.
 It is suggested to follow TDD when coding.
 In case of doubt, the review process